Walter Summers: Biography

-Born in Barnstaple to a family of actors, British motion picture director Walter Summers began his career in the family trade; his first contact with filmmaking was as an assistant to American director George Loane Tucker, who worked for the English London Films unit from 1914 to 1916.
-With the outbreak of war, Summers mobilized into the British Army, gaining experiences that would serve him well later as a filmmaker.
-At war’s end, Summers worked briefly for Cecil Hepworth, and then the Territorial Unit in India before making contact with producer/director George B. Samuelson.
-Samuelson hired Summers as a writer, primarily on films starring the popular actress Lillian Hall-Davis such as Maisie’s Marriage (1923).
-Summers co-directed a couple of pictures with Samuelson before flying solo for the first time with a drama, A Couple of Down and Outs (1923).
+Born in Barnstaple to a family of actors, Walter Summers began his career in the family trade; his first contact with filmmaking was as an assistant to American director George Loane Tucker, who worked for the English London Films unit from 1914 to 1916.
+With the outbreak of war, Summers mobilised into the British Army, gaining experiences that would serve him well later as a filmmaker.
+At war's end, Summers worked briefly for Cecil Hepworth, and then the Territorial Unit in India before making contact with producer/director George B. Samuelson.
+Samuelson hired Summers as a writer, primarily on films starring the popular actress Lillian Hall-Davis such as Maisie's Marriage (1923).
+Summers co-directed a couple of pictures with Samuelson before directing solo for the first time with a drama, A Couple of Down and Outs (1923).
 Summers followed this up with Who Is the Man? a drama which received mixed reviews but is included on the "BFI 75 Most Wanted" list of missing British feature films and which launched the film career of John Gielgud.
-Summers fathered two children with his wife Dora Summers: Jill Summers, who also worked in the film industry and was head of make-up at the BBC before her retirement in the 1980s, and Jeremy Summers, who was also a film and television director.
-A plaque appears commemorating Summers appears on the wall of 10 Parkway in Welwyn Garden City, a house he occupied with his family for a period in the 1940s.
+Summers fathered two children with his wife Dora Summers: Jill Summers, who also worked in the film industry and was head of make-up at the BBC before her retirement in the 1980s; and Jeremy Summers, who also became a film and television director.
+A plaque commemorating Summers appears on the wall of 10 Parkway in Welwyn Garden City, a house he occupied with his family for a period in the 1940s.

 British Instructional Films

-Tiring of Samuelson’s on again, off again production schedule, Summers left and worked on a couple of features for even smaller concerns before landing at British Instructional Films, or BIF.
-There he directed historical battle recreations that are regarded as his most significant films: Ypres (1925), Mons (1926), Nelson (1926), The Battles of Coronel and Falkland Islands (1927) and Bolibar (1928).
-The Battles of the Coronel and the Falkland Islands was so popular that it was reissued in a sound version under the title The Deeds Men Do (1932).
+Tiring of Samuelson's on-again, off-again production schedule, Summers left and worked on a couple of features for even smaller concerns before landing at British Instructional Films (BIF).
+There he directed the historical battle recreations that are regarded as his most significant films: Ypres (1925), Mons (1926), Nelson (1926), The Battles of Coronel and Falkland Islands (1927) and Bolibar (1928).
+The Battles of Coronel and Falkland Islands was so popular that it was reissued in a sound version under the title The Deeds Men Do (1932).
 The film was restored and re-released by the BFI in 2014.